quuinnn/GD4-Prototype/README.md

 im planning to make it an paid but open-source 2D movementr shooter once i learn how to maek AI and when that happens its finna be over for all of yall

 ## How to run this project

+### Prerequisites:
+An operating system supporting Godot 4 (Linux, Windows, Android, MacOS, FreeBSD [or any other BSD with Linux compatibility], or the [Web Editor](https://editor.godotengine.org/releases/latest/)

 execute in a terminal "`$ git clone https://github.com/fortunef/GD4-Prototype.git`"

-if that doesn't work install git
+if that doesn't work install git (or just download zip extract that and run it)

 # How to install Git on most operating systems (Skip if already installed)